jrladd/CIS112-2023/_pages/policies.md

 However, you **must ask for the extension *at least* 24 hours before the assignment deadline**.
 When you email about an extension, please propose a new deadline for the assignment (a good rule of thumb is 2 or 3 days after the original deadline).
 Any work received late without an agreed-upon extension will be penalized one point per day.

-But keep in mind: **I cannot accept any assignment more than one week late.** Assignments more than one week late will receive a 0.
+But keep in mind: **I cannot accept any assignment more than one week late.** This a fast-moving course, and I want to ensure that everyone stays on track.
+Assignments more than one week late will receive a 0.

 ### Academic Honesty and Integrity

 In this course, as in all courses, you are expected to adhere to W&J's standards of academic honesty and integrity.
 You should refer to the College Catalog on MyW&J for the details of this policy and how cases of academic misconduct are handled.

-In general, when completing writing assignments, ensure all work is your own, and give credit where it is due in your citations.
+In general, when completing writing and coding assignments, ensure all work is your own, and give credit where it is due in your citations.
 Likewise do not collaborate on quizzes, tests, or homework assignments unless explicitly granted permission.
 If you have any concerns about whether you might have plagiarized (e.g., if you’re not sure about some particular rule), please get in touch with me immediately---I will gladly discuss the matter with you.

 ### Names and Pronouns